andrewcannan/infinite_realms/DEPLOYMENT.md

 ### Step 4: Connect Database to GitPod

-1. If using `env.py` file to store enviroment variables, add the following:
+1. If using `env.py` file to store environment variables, add the following:

 ```python
 os.environ.setdefault("DATABASE_URL", "the_copied_database_url")
 ```

-Alternatively, add as a GitPod enviroment variable if using GitPod.
+Alternatively, add as a GitPod environment variable if using GitPod.

 2. Install `dj-database-url` and `psycopg2`: